 - You can bring someone with you, but keep in mind that the physician may not let the other person into the examination room.
 If they do, it’s a great way to ensure that things happened they say it did during the report.

-- Complete the Questionnaire (attached) as soon after your examination as possible, and return it to us so that we can attack the report, if necessary.
+- Complete a post examination questionnaire (attached below) as soon after your examination as possible, and return it to us so that we can attack the report, if necessary.

 What Can You Do To Improve Your Chances at a Consultative Evaluation?